tactics-osrs/File-Opener.bat/README.md

 - If you do not have the necessary permissions to open the folder, the script will display the message "You need elevated privileges to open this folder."
+(Usually meaning Admin rights req.)
 - Example.
  ![image](https://github.com/tactics-osrs/Folder-Opener.bat/assets/76490725/6119c073-9528-4e27-b923-305c192934b6)